Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Coppell, Texas Ranked
+Top Grease Trap Cleaning Companies in Coppell, Texas Ranked

 For any restaurant or food service facility in Coppell, proper grease interceptor maintenance is not just a best practice-it's a legal requirement.
 The City of Coppell enforces specific ordinances to manage Fats, Oils, and Greases (FOG), aligning with broader Texas Commission on Environmental Quality (TCEQ) standards to protect the local sewer system from blockages and environmental harm.
 This means regular, professional cleaning of your grease trap or interceptor is mandatory, with detailed rules on placement, connection, and servicing frequency.
 Neglecting these duties can lead to severe penalties, including fines and potential operational shutdowns, making a proactive maintenance plan essential for every food service operator.